lampepfl/progfun-wiki/AssignmentFeedback.md

 ### #4.1 Unnecessary recursive Computation for "weight" and / or "chars"

-Every code tree (leaf or fork) contains the the full weight and list of characters.
+Every code tree (leaf or fork) contains the full weight and list of characters.
 Therefore, implementing `def weight` and `def chars` does not require a recursive computation.

 ### #4.2 List Concatenation with :::